revel/revel/manual/filters.md

-Although all requests are sent down the `revel.Filters` chain, Revel also provides a [`FilterConfigurator`](../docs/godoc/filterconfig.html#FilterConfigurator), which allows the developer to add, insert, or remove filter stages baesd on the Action or Controller.
+Although all requests are sent down the `revel.Filters` chain, Revel also provides a [`FilterConfigurator`](../docs/godoc/filterconfig.html#FilterConfigurator), which allows the developer to add, insert, or remove filter stages based on the Action or Controller.

 This functionality is implemented by the `FilterConfiguringFilter`, itself a